 In this example from Bannersnack, they use a consistent layout on each of their slides to help with the flow by using the same margins and text layout.

 It’s a solid presentation example because they help the user know where to look immediately.
 It may seem like they are playing it safe, but anything that can speed up the time it takes for a user to read the content of the slides, the better.

 30. Use Loud Colors As Much As Possible

 This is one of my favorite presentations because of the highlighter yellow they chose to use as their main color.
 It is actually very similar to one that I saw presented live a few years ago and I have used this same approach in a few presentations ideas of my own.

 Trying to pick the perfect colors?
 We can help!

 31. Pull Your Design Motif From Your Content

-If you are talking about a creative topic, why not use the topic as the main design motif in your slide deck?
+If you are talking about an interesting topic, why not use the topic as the main design motif in your creative slide deck?
 For example, in this presentation about sketchbooks, the creator uses a sketchy, handwritten motif.
 It is something simple that helps the audience connect with the topic.
 Plus, it allows you to include a ton of great examples.

 In this SlideShare about how to create a presentation, Peter Zvirinsky uses a two-step process to present a point.
-First, he presents the header or main point in a speech bubble.
+First, he presents the header presentation tip in a speech bubble.
 Then he shows a supporting point in a responding speech bubble.
 This gives the presentation a conversational flow.